Benjamin Disraeli: Budget

 Disraeli delivered the budget on 3 December 1852, and prepared to wind up the debate for the government on 16 December—it was customary for the Chancellor to have the last word.
 A massive defeat for the government was predicted.
 Disraeli attacked his opponents individually, and then as a force: "I face a Coalition ...
 This, too, I know, that England does not love coalitions."
 His speech of three hours was quickly seen as a parliamentary masterpiece.
 As MPs prepared to divide, Gladstone rose to his feet and began an angry speech, despite the efforts of Tory MPs to shout him down.
 The interruptions were fewer, as Gladstone gained control of the House, and in the next two hours painted a picture of Disraeli as frivolous and his budget as subversive.
 The government was defeated by 19 votes, and Derby resigned four days later.
 He was replaced by the Peelite Earl of Aberdeen, with Gladstone as his Chancellor.
-Because of Disraeli's unpopularity among the Peelites, no party reconciliation was possible while he remained Tory leader in the Commons.
+No party reconciliation was possible while he remained Tory leader in the Commons.